Oatmeal is a superfood. The question is, how does oatmeal help keep you alive and healthy? Which oatmeal ingredients have these powers? Read on…

 We eat food to keep us alive and healthy.
-The better a food is at keeping us alive and healthy, the more valuable it is.
+Foods that combine healthy nutrition qualities are more valuable.
 Oatmeal nutritional and health benefits stem from its unique makeup.
-These give oatmeal a place in the list of superfoods.
+Thise makes oatmeal a superfood.
 So, what does it contain and what are the benefits associated with oatmeal?

 Vitamins and minerals are important in the general maintenance of wellbeing and balance.
 A good helping of vitamin rich food protects against diseases and helps in regaining health.
 Vitamin E is one of the factors that have been recognized as working to help rid the body of free radicals.
 This keeps the body healthier and helps fight cancer amongst other conditions.
 The B vitamins are important in various processes including metabolism, maintenance and proper functioning of the nervous system as well as absorption of calcium and other nutrients.

 Potassium works together with sodium to help in the fluid balance in the bloodstream.
 Sufficient potassium intake is important in the maintenance of proper blood pressure.
 The substantial potassium quantities in oatmeal helps protect against hypertension.